-&lt;sup>9 See Chapter 9, Section C "Franchisor/Sub-Franchisor Relationship".
+9 See Chapter 9, Section C "Franchisor/Sub-Franchisor Relationship".

-- the right (if any) to sub-license the software to others (in the case of master franchising to the sub-franchisees); - the obligations of the franchisor or vendor to support and upgrade the software; - warranties and/or disclaimers as to the performance of the software; - a limitation of liability if the software does not perform as warranted: - the franchisor's or vendor's obligations (if any) if the software is found to infringe intellectual property rights of others; and - grounds for termination, which usually includes the termination of the master franchise agreement and procedures for dispute resolution.
+- the franchisor's or vendor's obligations (if any) if the software is found to infringe intellectual property rights of others; and - grounds for termination, which usually includes the termination of the master franchise agreement and procedures for dispute resolution.